-You will be receiving only your diploma cover at the ceremony.
+You will be receiving only a ceremonial diploma tube at Commencement.
 If the address to which you want your diploma mailed (within two months following Commencement) has changed, it is your responsibility to inform the Registrar's Office.
 Changing your address through the campus Post Office will not change your diploma address.

 Please visit the ACU Bookstore to order invitations.